Tamiflu can cause vomiting, nausea, and even hallucinations. But experts say it’s effective in reducing flu symptoms and is worth the side effects.

-Tamiflu may also reduce risk complications, such as ear infections in children and pneumonia and hospitalization in adults, says the CDC.
+Tamiflu may also reduce risk complications, such as ear infections in children and pneumonia and hospitalization in adults, says the

 Kids are especially prone to the effects of flu, Dr. Norina Ocampo, a pediatrician with Tenet Florida Physician Services, told Healthline.

 “Their immune systems aren’t as developed — especially under 5,” she said.
 “They can have higher fatality rates and hospitalization just like people 65 and older.”

 She adds that most children don’t have side effects from Tamiflu.

 For anyone, being sick longer can lead to a compromised immune system that may spawn lethal bacterial infections, such as pneumonia.

 Dr. William Schaffner, a preventive medicine and infectious disease expert at Vanderbilt University School of Medicine, told Healthline that there’s another important reason to use Tamiflu.